MonteCarlos/c64_bitmap_objects/README.md

 it is possible to define own derived classes. this is shown in the demo for the csdb sprite font compo. the base class has been used also in plasmascascade with some modifications

+## Error handling
+This library contains primitive error handling, only.
+F.e. it returns the fail flag if some iostream operation fail but it does not handle exceptions, though.
+So possibly it is the best to encapsulate calls to class methods in a big global try - catch, to be sure.
+This way out of range exceptions accessing bitmaps can be handled.
+The library itself does not check boundaries.